 Diatomaceous earth is a natural pest deterrent that I’ve been pushing in my articles for quite some time.
 It comes from fossilized algae that are mined and then eithe refined for medical purposes or bagged for landscaping and pest control needs.
 The most popular theory regarding diatomite’s effectiveness suggests that it is the microscopically, razor sharp composition of the algae that cut through the exoskeleton of the intruding insect, causing death by dehydration.
 This strategy of lining the sides of your house with this sediment with diatomaceous earth has been recommended to help control earwig populations, and I would recommend it as a possible way to control ladybug populations as well.

-They suggest that such a pesticide (usually a pyrethrin or pyrethroid) be applied to outside walls and siding, as well as around eaves, attic vents, roof overhangs, and doors and windows.
+Cornell University suggests that such a pesticide (usually a pyrethrin or pyrethroid) be applied to outside walls and siding, as well as around eaves, attic vents, roof overhangs, and doors and windows.
 Pyrethrin is one of the most commonly used insectides on the market today, and the variants of it (called pyrethroids) are abundant as well.
 Usually this is mixed with a carrier substrate which acts as a light adhesive, binding the pyrethrin to the surface it is sprayed upon.
 Ladybugs that come into contact with the substance die shortly afterwards.

 The Ohio State University Extension office also offers a quick and effective way to control ladybug populations indoors as well.